Waqf (Amendment) Act, 2025: Criticism of the 2025 Waqf Act

 Some argue that it could lead to government overreach in the management of Waqf properties.
 The government has defended the bill, stating that it aims to bring transparency and accountability to the management of Waqf properties.
 Home Minister Amit Shah emphasised that the bill does not encroach upon religious practices but seeks to ensure proper utilisation of these charitable endowments.

 Mujib and Hari wrote in The New York Times, that the Waqf Amendment Bill 2024 allows the appointment of non-Muslims to the panels administering Waqf Boards and empowers state officials to adjudicate disputes.
 The article states that the bill was passed after parliamentary debate, with the government arguing that the changes were necessary to improve efficiency, ensure accountability, and prevent abuse.
 The report also notes that while the constitution protects the rights of religious groups to manage their own affairs, critics argue that the bill could provide a legal basis for targeting the Muslim community.
 It includes the view of Imran Pratapgarhi, a Member of Parliament from the Indian National Congress, who expressed concern over the bill’s potential impact on Muslim religious properties.

 Neyaz Farooquee wrote in BBC that the Waqf Amendment Act 2025 has removed the provision of "waqf by user", which previously allowed properties to be recognised as waqf if they had been used for religious or charitable purposes by Muslims over time.
 According to the article, this has raised concerns among critics that many such properties—often orally donated and without written deeds—may no longer be classified as waqf.
 The law has led to protests, and several petitions have been filed in the Supreme Court challenging its provisions.
 Critics argue that the changes could lead to the loss of existing waqf properties and increase litigation.

 According to Foreign Policy The amendment has sparked protests, arrests, and fear among Muslims, who see it as part of a broader agenda to erode their rights and status.
 With over 870,000 waqf properties at stake, critics argue the law threatens secularism and deepens communal divides in India.

-Comparison of Waqf in India with waqf in Islamic countries
+Comparison of Waqf in India with waqf in other countries

-The comparison between the Waqf system in India and in Muslim-majority countries (MMCs) reveals a stark difference in the degree of autonomy and statutory power granted to the governing bodies.
-While MMCs maintain Waqf institutions, these are predominantly kept under strict state control, which contrasts sharply with the parallel independent legal system created by the Waqf Amendment Act (1995) in India.
+The comparison between the Waqf system in India and in Muslim-majority countries reveals a stark difference in the degree of autonomy and statutory power granted to the governing bodies.
+While in Muslim majority countries maintain Waqf institutions, these are predominantly kept under strict state control, which contrasts sharply with the parallel independent legal system created by the Waqf Amendment Act (1995) in India.